corda/corda/docs/source/api-flows.rst

 ``idOfTxWeSigned`` is an optional parameter used to confirm that we got the right transaction.
 It comes from using ``SignTransactionFlow`` which is described below.

+**Error handling behaviour**

+Once a transaction has been notarised and its input states consumed by the flow initiator (eg. sender), should the participant(s) receiving the transaction fail to verify it, or the receiving flow (the finality handler) fails due to some other error, we then have a scenario where not all parties have the correct up to date view of the ledger (a condition defined as `eventual consistency <https://en.wikipedia.org/wiki/Eventual_consistency>`_ in distributed systems terminology).
+To recover from this scenario, the receivers finality handler will automatically be sent to the
+:doc:`node-flow-hospital` where it's suspended and retried from its last checkpoint upon node restart, or according to other conditional retry rules explained in :ref:`flow hospital runtime behaviour <flow-hospital-runtime>`.
+This gives the node operator the opportunity to recover from the error.
+Until the issue is resolved the node will continue to retry the flow on each startup.
+Upon successful completion by the receivers finality flow, the ledger will become fully consistent once again.

+.. warning:: It's possible to forcibly terminate the erroring finality handler using the ``killFlow`` RPC but at the risk of an inconsistent view of the ledger.

+.. note:: A future release will allow retrying hospitalised flows without restarting the node, i.e. via RPC.

 CollectSignaturesFlow/SignTransactionFlow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The list of parties who need to sign a transaction is dictated by the transaction's commands.
 Once we've signed a